ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/viewcomponents.md

 # View Components

 In this section we are going to stop asserting controllers (finally) and concentrate on **"View Components"**.
-Typical MVC application written with separation of concerns in mind should have plenty of view components.
+Typical MVC application written with separation of concerns in mind should have plenty of them.
 Before we begin, we need the **"MyTested.AspNetCore.Mvc.ViewComponents"** package:

 ```json
 "dependencies": {